thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 <script src="/assets/js/linear_algebra/lib.js"></script>

 Sunday morning.
 A busy coffee shop by the sunny beach of Quynhon.
-Two regular coffee buddies are chatting away on some fun ideas.
+Two regular coffee buddies are chatting away on fun ideas.

-*"So tell me about Linear Algebra?"* - said *Italica*, a design student who recently acquired an appetite for pretty illustrations of Math concepts.
+*"Linear Algebra?"* - said *Italica*, a design student who recently acquired an appetite for pretty illustrations of Math concepts.

-"Linear Algebra is a story about vectors." - Regula, a graduate student in Machine Learning.
+"Yes.
+Linear Algebra, is a story about vectors." - Regula, a graduate student in Machine Learning.

 *"I like stories.
-I've heard of vectors many times.
-What exactly are they?"*
+How does this one start?"*

 <center><b>1.
 Vectors</b></center>